biancapitic/University/Graph Algorithms/Highest cost path - Topological Sort using DFS/README.md

 - if it is a DAG, finds a highest cost path between two given vertices, in O(m+n).

 The requirement is solved on my implementation of a directed graph.
-The application implements also other operations:
+The application implements offers also other operations:
 - generate a random graph;
 - add / remove an edge;
 - add / remove a vertex;